steveculshaw/brindlewoodbay/README.md

 * Clue: dropped paper; love letter from a Sgt Jack Green
   * spotted by a crew member;
-  Allison Krause ... the widow, one of the two arguing last night
+  Alison Krause ... the widow, one of the two arguing last night
   * Milcah grabs her hand
   * she wants a reading!
     ... takes him off to her room